 Loo is an alum of the Reelworld Producers Program, a cohort focused on developing BIPOC producing talent in Canada.
 As an educator, Loo has been on multiple panels as a guest speaker sharing her producing journey such as at the Banff World Media Festival, VIFF Catalyst Mentorship Program, and EXNW.
 Currently, Loo has two TV series projects and one narrative feature in development and recently participated in the 2023 Toronto International Film Festival’s Series Accelerator.

-Her debut TV 1-hour documentary, INAY (MAMA), which she directed and produced for the Knowledge Network, will premiere Spring 2024.
+Her debut TV 1-hour documentary, INAY (MAMA), which she directed and produced for the Knowledge Network, will premiere Fall 2024.